AI Product Photography Prompts

 On-set lifestyle (kitchen / vanity / desk)

 On-set lifestyle composition without commissioning a real shoot.
-Seedream handles editorial range across categories.
+Seedream handles editorial range across categories and keeps the surrounding props naturally out of focus.

 Referenced product placed on referenced surface (kitchen counter, bathroom vanity, work desk) within a lived-in environment, soft window daylight, natural props in soft focus around product, locked product detail and label, photoreal rendering, 4:5 framing.